About the Board

 Patrice Howard, Fiscal agent

-St. Louis Park District Office, Community Education Director
+St. Louis Park District Office, Community Education Executive Director

 Lisa Kjellander, Chair